callahantiff/PheKnowLator/README.rst

 - The example shown above builds a full version of the knowledge graph using the subclass construction approach with node metadata, inverse relations, and decoding of OWL classes.
 See the **Running the pkt Library** section for more information on the parameters that can be passed to ``pkt_kg``
 - The Docker container cannot write to an encrypted filesystem, however, so please make sure ``/local/path/to/PheKnowLator/resources/knowledge_graphs`` references a directory that is not encrypted

-|

-Finding Data Inside Docker Container
+Finding Data Inside a Container
 ------------------------------------
 In order to enable persistent data, a volume is mounted within the ``Dockerfile``.
 By default, Docker names volumes using a hash.
 In order to find the correctly mounted volume, you can run the following: